Top 10 Cons & Disadvantages of Indeed

 • Companies may miss out on great candidates simply because they are overwhelmed by the number of applications.

-A job seeker with five years of marketing experience applied for multiple roles on Indeed but found it difficult to get noticed in a sea of other applicants.
-Despite being qualified, they didn’t receive any interview requests for weeks.
+Real-Life Example: A job seeker with five solid years of marketing experience applied for dozens of roles on Indeed over the course of a month, but found it nearly impossible to get noticed among the sea of other applicants.
+Despite being well-qualified and tailoring each application, they did not receive a single interview request for several weeks, leading to mounting frustration and self-doubt.

 Disadvantage #3: Inaccurate Job Postings